Franco Scapini: American racing

-He made one CART IndyCar World Series start for Euromotorsport in 1991 at Surfers Paradise where he finished a surprising 11th, good enough for 2 points and 28th in series points.
+Scapini made one CART IndyCar World Series start for Euromotorsport in 1991 at Surfers Paradise where he finished a surprising 11th, good enough for two points and 28th in series points.
 He later competed in two Grand-Am events in 1999 and 2000 driving a Ferrari F355.
 Both events were the Daytona 24 Hours race.
 His best finish was 12th in class (1999).